-The recommended input supply voltage (VCCI) for the UCC21520 and the UCC21520A is between 3 V and 18 V. The output bias supply voltage (VDDA/VDDB) range depends on which version of UCC21520 one is using.
+The recommended input supply voltage (VCCI) for the UCC21520-Q1 is between 3 V and 18 V. The output bias supply voltage (VDDA/VDDB) range depends on which version of UCC21520-Q1 one is using.
 The lower end of this bias supply range is governed by the internal under voltage lockout (UVLO) protection feature of each device.
 One mustn't let VDD or VCCI fall below their respective UVLO thresholds (For more information on UVLO see VDD, VCCI, and Under Voltage Lock Out (UVLO)).
-The upper end of the VDDA/VDDB range depends on the maximum gate voltage of the power device being driven by the UCC21520 and the UCC21520A have a recommended maximum VDDA/VDDB of 25 V.
+The upper end of the VDDA/VDDB range depends on the maximum gate voltage of the power device being driven by the UCC21520-Q1.
+The UCC21520-Q1 have a recommended maximum VDDA/VDDB of 25 V.